 These requirements apply to site-built and modular single family homes, duplexes and townhomes.
 Low-rise multifamily projects permitted prior to July 1, 2021, may also be certified through this program if they meet the eligibility requirements defined in the program requirements, below.

-Program documents reflect Revision 11.
+Program documents reflect Revision 12.
 Find details in the Policy Record.
 Historical documents can be found in the Archives.